choral-lang/website/web/about.md

 ## Contacts

-If you're interested in Choral, you're welcome to get in touch with any of the people below, start a discussion on our GitHub project (see the [next section](#code-repository)), or contact directly the principal investigator [Fabrizio Montesi](https://fabriziomontesi.com).
+If you're interested in Choral, you're welcome to get in touch with any of the people below, start a discussion on our GitHub project (see the [next section](#code-repository)), or contact the PI [Fabrizio Montesi](https://fabriziomontesi.com).

 <ul>
 {% for dev in site.data.developers %}